sibisai/CalendarGPT/CalendarAssistant/README.md

 - "Change all meetings with Sarah to online"
 - "Move all afternoon events 30 minutes later"

+## Haptic and Animation Feedback

+The app provides sensory feedback to enhance the user experience:

+### Haptic Feedback
+- Medium impact haptic when submitting input
+- Success notification haptic when events are created successfully
+- Error notification haptic when operations fail
+- Light impact haptic for cancel actions

+### Animation Feedback
+- Scale animations on input submission
+- Button press animations for confirmation and cancellation
+- Spring physics for natural-feeling interactions

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.